Torrintino/graph/Readme.md

 ## Tests

 To test that all memory will be free'd, a special mock for malloc and realloc has been created.
+They can be found in `test.c`.
-To run the tests use `make test`, the usage of `valgrind` is recommended to ensure that there are no memory leakes.
+To create the binaries for the tests use `make test`.
+The usage of `valgrind` is recommended, to ensure that there are no memory leakes.

 ## Helpers